-UWS 11.13 Dismissal for cause or lesser discipline for Title IX misconduct
+UWS 11.14 Dismissal for cause or lesser discipline for Title IX misconduct.

-- (1) The board may dismiss an academic staff member for cause, or impose lesser discipline on an academic staff member, for Title IX misconduct as those terms are defined in s.
-UWS 11.14, - (2) Title IX misconduct allegations against academic staff shall follow the disciplinary procedure in s.
-UWS 11.13 s.
-UWS 11.26.
+- (1) An academic staff member may be dismissed for cause, or subject to lesser discipline, for Title IX misconduct as the term is defined in s.
+UWS 11.13. - (2) Title IX misconduct allegations against academic staff shall follow the disciplinary procedure in ss.
+UWS 11.13 to 11.26.
 An academic staff member may be dismissed only for just cause and may otherwise be disciplined only after due notice and hearing. - (3) The board's policy is that members of the academic staff are entitled to enjoy and exercise all rights of United States citizens and to perform their duties in accordance with appropriate professional codes of ethics.
 This policy shall be observed in determining whether or not just cause for dismissal, or grounds for other discipline, exists.
 The burden of proof of the existence of just cause for a dismissal, or grounds for other discipline, is on the administration. - (4) The academic staff member is presumed to be not responsible for the alleged Title IX misconduct until a final decision regarding responsibility is made at the conclusion of the disciplinary process.
-The burden of proof of the existence of just cause for a dismissal, or grounds other discipline, is on the university administration.